-It’s hard to start with and you have to have more toilet visits than before but drinking the water is good for your body!
+It’s hard to start with and you have to have more toilet visits than before, but drinking the water is good for your body!
 I quit caffeine eight months ago and I really notice that I get tired when I’m dehydrated so I aim for at least two litres of water each day.
 Previously I would have a cup of coffee to wake me up but now I choose to drink a glass of water.
-Having two one litre drink bottles makes it easier for me to know when I’ve reached my target.
+Having two individual one litre drink bottles makes it easier for me to know when I’ve reached my target.
 I aim to finish both bottles before 5pm to avoid going to the toilet during the night.

 My cue for drinking more water is to always have a drink bottle with me, when I see my drink bottle on my desk my response is to have a sip and my reward is quenching my thirst and in the long run this saves me from feeling tired from hydration.

 I like to do a “Room Reset” of the house before I go to bed to reduce the build up of mess.
 If this is new to you I suggest focusing on the kitchen.
 I used to go to bed each night and say to myself “I’ll clean it in the morning”.
 Then I’d wake up and walk into a messy kitchen and think “Argh, why didn’t I do this last night?”
 At the end of the day I don’t want to tidy up the kitchen but I know “tomorrow me” will be so much happier to wake up to a clean kitchen than a messy kitchen.
 Honestly, if you stay on top of it (by making it a daily habit… hint, hint) you’ll probably be able to get it done in 15 minutes.
 Set a timer and just start!